idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step04_mms.md

 ## Simulation

-The heat conduction module of [!ac](MOOSE) is capable of performing the desired simulation.
+The heat transfer module of [!ac](MOOSE) is capable of performing the desired simulation.
 The values in [tutorial03-snow-values] provide the numeric values to be used for the simulation, which will solve for nine hours of simulation time.